ss-chang/Education_Project/code/README.md

-able to match with our dataset and rename schools that do exist in our main dataset, but were not matched because of slight differences in name re-name schools where data was confused this is the first script to be run
+able to match with our dataset and rename schools that do exist in our main dataset, but were not matched because of slight differences in name re-name schools where data was confused this is the first script to be run.

 **data-preprocessing.R**